katzer/cordova-plugin-email-composer/README.md

 After opening the draft the user may have the possibilities to edit, delete or send the email.

 #### Further informations
+- An [configured email account][is_service_available] is required to send emails.
+- Attachments can be either base64 encoded datas, files from the the device storage or assets from within the *www* folder.
+- The default value for *isHTML* is *true*.
 - See the [examples][examples] of how to create and show an email draft.
-- Attachments can either be specified as base64 encoded content or local file paths.
-- Under [platform specifics][platform_specifics] you can find out how to attach files on the different device platforms.

 ```javascript
 window.plugin.email.open({